-The investigation revealed that the state, under Secretary of State Brian Kemp's direction, devoted extraordinary resources to investigating potential voter fraud in Quitman after local white officials and residents complained about the increase in black absentee voter participation.
+Their investigation revealed that the state, under Secretary of State Brian Kemp’s direction, devoted extraordinary resources to investigating potential voter fraud in Quitman after local white officials and residents complained about the increase in Black absentee voter participation.

 When the local district attorney asked GBI to launch an investigation and promised to prosecute, GBI agreed to work with the secretary of state’s voter fraud unit even though, as then-director of the GBI Victor Keenan told Yahoo News, “[i]t’s really extraordinary that the GBI would conduct voter fraud investigations.”

 District attorney Joe Mulholland filed 120 felony counts in all, which carried at least 20 years in prison for each of the Quitman 10+2, based on scant evidence.
 Some voters told investigators they received assistance in filling out their ballot, but most said they were simply given help to vote the way they wanted, Yahoo News reports.
 Prosecutors also charged the defendants with taking unlawful possession of ballots when they delivered sealed ballots to the post office for others, including family members, even though the law clearly states it is legal to deliver a ballot for a family member.

 Despite the lack of evidence, the state refused to dismiss the case.
 During the next four years, one of the defendants, Latashia Head, died.
 Lula Smart, who faced 25 counts and up to life in prison, fell into despair and contemplated suicide.